itaifish/lazy-evaluation-tutorial/README.md

 ```
 Creates a list of all Fibonacci numbers.

+In order to be efficient, implementations of Lazy Evaluation take advantage of memoization (this isn't a typo, the 'R' really is missing!), where the result of values are stored in O(1) lookup tables as they are computed.
+Thus, whenever the program needs to access a variable, it first looks up if it has previously calculated the variable's value.
+If so, it will return that pre-calculated value.
+Otherwise, it will calculate it, store the result in the memoization table, and then return it.

 ### Pros and Cons
 #### Pros
 1. Loading large and infrequently accessed data is much faster